Kyuery/picoCTF/01ObidientCat/ObidientCat.md

 ## Description

-This file has a flag in plain sight (aka "in-the-clear").
+This file has a flag in plain sight (aka "in-the-clear")

 ## Solution: